JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 Then i tested that the MySQL database data can be accessed over the Internet via the PHP Interpreter.
-Successfully retrieved the data over teh Internet via a web browser.
+Successfully retrieved the data over the Internet via a web browser.
 ![Access-DataBase](./images/accesssqlviabrowser.PNG)